Biofield & Biofield therapy research

 ”A key issue in increasing awareness of this area of study is educating healthcare workers and the general public about biofield theory and research.
 Because biofield therapies do not involve the use of invasive agents like medication, needles, or supplements and because they invoke concepts that are somewhat foreign to many allopathically trained physicians, discussion around stimulating a healing response by working with energy fields often elicits responses that the entire field of study is fraught with pseudoscience.
 A significant challenge for this field of study is presented by otherwise well-meaning practitioners and advocates who describe or utilize ill-designed scientific methods to “prove” that their method of healing works.
 These efforts increase barriers to conducting this work.
 However, in many cases, the barriers are more due to a general lack of conceptual knowledge about biofields and the need to explain hypotheses about biofields in a manner that can be understood and to ensure that people are educated on the state-of-the-evidence and most salient gaps in the research” (Jain S, Hammerschlag R, Mills P, et al).

 Biomagnetic fields are weak magnetic fields produced by the electrical current activity in the human body.
 Cells, tissues, organs, etc. produce these fields within the body.
 The heart generates the strongest biomagnetic signal within the body.
 This field not only interacts with us, but with those around us and we are impacted by fields outside of us in return.
 The heart’s magnetic field can be measured several feet out from the body.
-“Compared to the electromagnetic field produced by the brain, the electrical component of the heart’s field is about 60 times greater in amplitude and permeates every cell in the body.”
-(Tuning The Human Biofield, Pages 92-93).
-The heart radiates this field outside the body to the space around us & can be measured by HRV.
-This emanating field is dynamic, changing based on our emotional state (HeartMath Inst,).
-These fields can be measured by SQUID sensors (superconducting quantum interference device).
+“Compared to the electromagnetic field produced by the brain, the electrical component of the heart’s field is about 60 times greater in amplitude and permeates every cell in the body” (McKusick, 2014, p.
+92-93).
+The heart radiates this field outside the body to the space around us and can be measured by HRV (heart rate variability).
+This emanating field is dynamic, changing based on our emotional state (HeartMath Institute).
+These fields can be measured by SQUID sensors (superconducting quantum interference device), which has provided us more detailed information about how far these fields travel.

+Our emotions translate to electrical patterns and frequencies, and our emotions have a direct correlation to states of coherence within our body.
 The heart produces either coherent or incoherent frequency patterns based on the emotions a person is feeling.
 A coherent frequency is ordered, consistent, clear, and in phase.
 When our bodies achieve states of coherence, we are at our best.
-In this state, our nervous system, heart, and brain sychronize.
+In this state, our nervous system, heart, and brain synchronize.
 We experience better cognitive function, emotional stability, and other psychological benefits.
-Love, appreciation, gratitude cause the heart to produce coherent frequencies, allowing the body to function more effectively, whereas frustration, anger, etc, can cause incoherent frequencies and disruption and stress within the body.
-Our emotions translate to electrical patterns and frequencies.
+Love, appreciation, gratitude, “flow state” cause the heart to produce coherent frequencies, allowing the body to function more effectively, whereas frustration, anger, stress, etc, can cause incoherent frequencies and disruption and stress within the body.

 The electromagnetic properties within each part of us are contributing to complex frequencies that permeate the body and can change overtime.
 Electromagnetic bioinformation plays a crucial role in regulating functions within the body, and this information is encoded within the frequencies emitted in our biofield.
 You can think of our biofield like the sheet music to the entire orchestra.
 When there is a disruption within our system- or a note playing out of tune, that in theory is reflected within our biofield- the extent of this is still being researched.
 Then on top of that- our sheet music only translates our inner orchestra, but interacts with everyone’s else’s sheet music and orchestra as well.
 You can see how complicated this can become.

 It has already been shown in research conducted at HearthMath that our emotions impact the state of our biofield.
-Furthermore, studies have suggested that this biofield can be impacted by other biofields, conscious intention, leading to altering biological and physical states.
-HeartMath research has shown that when people were able to maintain the coherent state of mind, that they were less effected by fields of others emanating around them.
+Furthermore, studies have suggested that this biofield can be impacted by other individual’s biofields and conscious intention.
+Both of these can lead to an altering of our biological and physical states.
+When researching this particular area, HeartMath found that when people were able to maintain the coherent state of mind, that they were less effected by fields of others emanating around them.
+Implying that when we have a strong foundation of our emotional inner world, our biofield is less impacted by the biofields of others.

 One area of study is focusing on the effect and ability humans possess to be impacted by the energetic field emitted from the heart.